Iserbrook station: History

-The steam railway line to Wedel itself had been established in 1883, but there was no need for a station in Iserbrook at that time, as settlement in the area started not before the 1910s and 20s.
+The steam railway line to Wedel itself had been established in 1883, but there was no need for a station in Iserbrook at that time, as settlement in the area did not start until the 1910s and 20s.
 After the Second World War, many refugees from Hamburg city lived in Nissen huts in the quarter and first major apartment buildings were built, so there was an increased demand for a train stop.
 The station opened on 31 October 1950, few months after the electrification of the railway line was extended to Sülldorf, later to Wedel.
 On 18 May 1978 a new station opened south of the old one, which was demolished afterwards.

 Station layout

 The station is an elevated station with a platform and 1 track.
 It is the only S-Bahn station in Hamburg with one track.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are 90 places to lock a bicycle, as well as a few parking spots.
 The station is not fully accessible for handicapped persons, because there is no lift, but there is a ramp, which can be used by handicapped persons with help.
 There are no lockerboxes.